marcoguido/pocker/docker/docs/extras.md

 - If you have to add one or more Supervisor programs, create one or more `.conf` files in `docker/workspace/supervisor-programs` folder.
 Each of them will be loaded when the environment starts.

-- If you want to load your ssh key into the workspace container, copy them into the `docker/workspace/ssh-keys` folder and they will be loaded by the environment.
+- If you want to load your ssh key into the workspace container, copy the `id_rsa` and `id_rsa.pub` into the `docker/workspace/ssh-keys` folder: they will be loaded by the environment once it is built.

 - If you want to load your ssl certificates to access your project through HTTPS, copy your `crt` file as `server.crt` and your `.key` file as `server.key` into the `docker/workspace/ssl-certificates` folder and they will be loaded by the